-And as a result, a variety of returns software options have entered the market to improve the returns process and alleviate some of the pains that retailers and their customers feel from returns.
+As a result, return software options have entered the market to improve the return process and alleviate some of the pain returns cause.

-Once you’ve decided that returns software is right for your business, you might notice that many of the available options can be viewed as either post-purchase or operational returns software.
+Once you decide that return software is right for your business, you may find that many of the available options are either post-purchase or operational returns software.

 But which is right for your business?

 Post-Purchase vs Operational Returns Software